-This simplified format substituting Heritage Group for the specific Heritage Value and not including the calculated Overall Risk can then be used to include Incentive Grant Approvals with an additional column for comments.
+This simplified format substituting Heritage Group for the specific Heritage Value and not including the calculated Overall Risk can then be used to include Incentive Grant Approvals with an additional column for comments and identified Incentive commitments.

-Heritage Risk Risk Incentive Address Description Group Factor Priority Grant 56 Cathedral Square Lyttleton Times 2 5 1 134-140 Gloucester St Former Star/Lyttelton Times Bldg 2 5 1 50 Cathedral Square Warners Hotel 3 5 1 \$150,000 15 Cathedral Square Former Chief Post Office 1 3 2 129 Cambridge Tce Canterbury Club 1 3 2 \$30,000 138-148 Park Terrace Former McKellar/Wesley 3 4 2 \$100,00 138-148 Park Terrace Former Fleming/Wesley 3 4 2 \$100,00 343 Colombo Street Samoan Congregational Church 2 3 2 \$75,000 359 Riccarton Road Old Saddlery 3 4 2 \$20,000
+Address Description Heritage Group Risk Factor Risk Priority Incentive Grant Description - 1 1101 119 Grant 56 Cathedral Square Lyttleton Times 2 5 1 134-140 Gloucester St Former Star/Lyttelton Times Bldg 2 5 1 50 Cathedral Square Warners Hotel 3 5 1 \$150,000 15 Cathedral Square Former Chief Post Office 1 3 2 129 Cambridge Tce Canterbury Club 1 3 2 \$30,000 138-148 Park Terrace Former McKellar/Wesley 3 4 2 \$100,00 138-148 Park Terrace Former Fleming/Wesley 3 4 2 \$100,00 343 Colombo Street Samoan Congregational Church 2 3 2 \$75,000 359 Riccarton Road Old Saddlery 3 4 2 \$20,000

-A full version of the report for July 2000 is attached which shows the monthly report proposed to provide information on all listed heritage buildings currently at risk.
-The status of some at risk buildings could change on a monthly basis.
-It is suggested that this information be provided on a monthly basis for the Environment Committee Report.
+A full version of the report for August 2000 is attached, which shows the monthly report proposed to provide information on all listed heritage buildings currently at risk.
+The status of some at-risk buildings could change on a monthly basis.
+It is suggested that this information could be provided on a monthly basis for the Environment Committee Report.